-There is no reason to stick with a difficult question when you could be breezing through the more straightforward questions that happen to have been placed later in the section.
-Take a practice section or two to get used to skipping past initially-confusing questions, and you should notice not only a greater sense of comfort with the test, but a higher score as well!
+With any time you have remaining in a section, go back to the questions you skipped!
+There is no reason to get stuck on a difficult question when you could be breezing through more straightforward questions.
+You can always try out this method by taking practice sections.
+Get in the habit of skipping initially confusing questions and come back to them later.
+You should notice not only a greater sense of comfort with the test, but a higher score as well!